MarwanAlsoltany/blend/README.md

     'node' => [
         './js/bin/*.js',
     ],
-]);
+]); // available arguments: $executables, $translations, $config, $ansi, $quiet

 $blend->setName('My Task Runner');
 $blend->setVersion('vX.X.X');

-// these tasks are for demonstration purposes only
+// NOTE: these tasks are for demonstration purposes only

+// adding a shell task
 $blend->addShellTask('ls', 'Lists content of CWD or the passed one.', 'ls', '-lash');

+// adding a callback task
 $blend->addCallbackTask('whoami', null, function () {
     /** @var Blend $this */
     $this->say('@task'); // using the @task placeholder to get a string representation of the task object